imuxin/kubectl-watch/README.md

     <NAME>

 OPTIONS:
-    -A, --all                      If present, list the requested object(s) across all namespaces --diff-tool <DIFF_TOOL>    Diff tool to analyze delta changes [default: delta] [possible values: delta, difft] -h, --help                     Print help information
+    -A, --all                       If present, list the requested object(s) across all namespaces --diff-tool <DIFF_TOOL>     Diff tool to analyze delta changes [default: delta] [possible values: delta, difft] --export <EXPORT>           A path, where all watched resources will be strored -h, --help                      Print help information
-    -l, --selector <SELECTOR>      Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2)
+        --include-managed-fields    Set ture to show managed fields delta changes -l, --selector <SELECTOR>       Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2)
     -n, --namespace <NAMESPACE>     If present, the namespace scope for this CLI request -s, --skip-delta                Skip show delta changes view --use-tls                   Use tls to request api-server
 ```

 ## Thanks